linuxserver/docker-budge/.github/CONTRIBUTING.md

-# Contributing to lychee
+# Contributing to BudgE

 ## Gotchas

 * While contributing make sure to make all your changes before creating a Pull Request, as our pipeline builds each commit after the PR is open.
 * Read, and fill the Pull Request template
-  * If this is a fix for a typo in code or documentation in the README please file an issue
+  * If this is a fix for a typo (in code, documentation, or the README) please file an issue and let us sort it out.
+We do not need a PR
   * If the PR is addressing an existing issue include, closes #\<issue number>, in the body of the PR commit message
 * If you want to discuss changes, you can also bring it up in [#dev-talk](https://discordapp.com/channels/354974912613449730/757585807061155840) in our [Discord server](https://discord.gg/YWrKVTn)